sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 The statistical model of MATS calculates the p-value and false discovery rate that the difference in the "isoform ratio" of a gene between two experimental conditions exceeds a given user-defined threshold.
 We run rMATS for each comparison between conditions for which we produce differential gene expression results (e.g. mutant vs control). rMATS takes the samples from the two conditions in the comparison and works out the statistically significant (FDR < 0.05) alternative splicing events.

-In the rMATS results folder, you will find one or more *AS\_summary_{species}.csv* files, which contain brief summaries of all the comparisons made.
+In the rMATS results folder (**differential\_expression/de_rmats**), you will find one or more *AS\_summary_{species}.csv* files, which contain brief summaries of all the comparisons made.
 Each comparison has 5 rows of summary data, corresponding to the 5 different types of splicing events supported by rMATS:

   * skipped exons (SE)
   * alternative 5′ splice sites (A5SS)